 I don’t have red wine.
 Can I use white wine as an alternative?

 Red wine and white wine work differently when it comes to cooking.
-The latter is best for soups, cream sauces, and deglazing while red wine has a velvety flavor great for sauce reduction plus it contributes a beautiful color.
+The latter is best for soups, cream sauces, and deglazing while red wine has a velvety flavor that’s great for sauce reduction plus it contributes a beautiful color.
 If you plan to substitute red wine, you can always use red wine vinegar, grape or cranberry juice, and even chicken or beef stock to make this simple pasta sauce.

 Have your own special recipe to share?
 Submit Your Recipe Today!